Well, damn it, another cop has been shot, this time north of Chicago.

 Time to go.

-Because it was considered to be really inhumane and instinctive to refer to these acts of love as FedEx packages to be tracked.
+Now, Christie took a lot of heat because it was considered to be really inhumane and insensitive to refer to these acts of love as FedEx packages to be tracked.

 But as the Washington Examiner piece says, are Christie's critics aware that there is, in fact, broad bipartisan support for a high-tech system, even more sophisticated than the FedEx system, to track the entry and exit of immigrants in the U.S. Congress has passed laws requiring such systems many times, although no administration has gotten around to actually enforcing them.